Services and Products

 CCVIP has created an environment where people can come and experience the various types of assistive technologies that are available to people with vision impairments.
 The Demo Center takes individual appointments to look at what devices or software would best meet your needs.
 We offer guidance and support if you are not sure what services or products would be most helpful to you.

 Periodically, the Demo Center offers Workshops on various devices, and these workshops are filmed and uploaded to our website for those who cannot make it in person.
-In Spring 2015, Demo Center Workshops will be offered on February 17, April 14 and June 17.
+In Spring 2016, Demo Center Workshops will be offered on January 21, March 10 and April 28.
 For more information on specifics, go to the center of CCVIP's landing page under News and Announcements.

 In addition, CCVIP's demo center has created videos that can be seen on the CCVIP YouTube station